BryzMcln/Macalinao_Drill_Exam/README.md

 This project consists of the following files:
 1.	apii.py - This Python file connects to the MySQL Workbench server.
 Before using, ensure you update the hostname and password in apii.py to match your MySQL Workbench settings.
 2.	api_unittest.py - This file contains unit tests for apii.py to ensure its functionality.
-3.	northwind.sql - This is the Northwind database file.
+3.	northwindbackup.sql - This is the Northwind database file.
 Import this file into MySQL Workbench by following these steps:
 -	Open MySQL Workbench and connect to your server.
 -	Select "Server" from the top menu, then "Data Import".
 -	Choose "Import from Self-Contained File" and select the northwind.sql file.
 -	Click "Start Import".
 4. Main.bat - Run this batch file to interact with the Northwind database.
-It provides options to read, add, delete, or update data in the database.
+It provides options to read, add, delete, or update data in the database
+5.  requirements.txt - this file shows requirements of pip install you need.

 Usage:
 1. Make sure that you have the necessary things installed (Python, MySQL Workbench, and Flask).